Music Instructors

 Krisztina is also a pianist with years of classical training, often accompanying her students in community performances.
 As a pedagogue and ensemble director, she believes strongly in nurturing her students’ curiosity to excite them about learning.

-Abigail Bonney
+Anna Bonney